A Guide to Craft Breweries in Philadelphia

 Triple Bottom Taproom, with art by Serena Saunders.
 Photo courtesy of Triple Bottom Brewing.

 Beer.
 People.
 Planet.
 That’s the triple bottom line at Triple Bottom.
 They became the first Pennsylvania brewery to become a Certified B Corporation in 2021, less than two years after opening their doors.
 That means they uphold the highest verified standards of social and environmental performance, transparency, and accountability.
-They also produce delicious beer like Good Attitude, a juicy pale ale.
+They also produce delicious beers like Good Attitude, a juicy pale ale.

 Source Urban Brewing